nickpoison/tsda2/README.md

 ## Time Series for Data Science - Edition 2  ... coming in 2025 or 6

-- All the (updated) code used in the text  is in [Rcode.md](https://github.com/nickpoison/tsda2/blob/master/Rcode.md)
+- All the code used in the text  is in [Rcode.md](https://github.com/nickpoison/tsda2/blob/master/Rcode.md)